thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/estimatesmartfee.md

 - n: "→<br>`feerate`"
   t: "number (Dash)"
-  p: "Required<br>(exactly 1)"
+  p: "Optional<br>(0 or 1)"
   d: "The estimated fee the transaction should pay in order to be included within the specified number of blocks.
-If the node doesn't have enough information to make an estimate, the value `-1` will be returned"
+If the node doesn't have enough information to make an estimate, this field will not be returned"

+- n: "→<br>`error`"
+  t: "JSON array (strings)"
+  p: "Optional<br>(0 or 1)"
+  d: "Errors encountered during processing"

 - n: "→<br>`blocks`"
   t: "number"